-Formal mediation is conversation that occurs between two or more parties in a dispute or conflict that want to have a written agreement outlining the outcomes should they come to a successful resolution.
+Formal mediation is a conversation between two or more parties in a dispute or conflict who desire a documented agreement outlining the outcomes of their joint work.
 A mediated agreement serves as a roadmap for what will happen after the mediation.

 Mediation, as a conflict resolution process, is used very successfully in business, workplace, family, marital, community, education, and governmental contexts.
 In mediation, clients actively play a role in determining their path forward in resolving a conflict or dispute.
 This contrasts with being subject to the decision making of someone else, as in a court-ordered judgment.